Qatar says air traffic has resumed after temporary closure due to Iranian attack on US base

 Iran launched a barrage of missiles at the US military's Al Udeid Air Base in Qatar on Monday, marking a dramatic escalation in tensions following the US targeting of three Iranian nuclear sites Sunday.

+US Central Command (CENTCOM) said the US forces, alongside Qatar, "successfully" defended against the attack, confirming there were no casualties to American or Qatari personnel.

-Regional tensions sharply escalated Sunday after the US bombed Iran's Fordo, Natanz and Isfahan nuclear facilities.
+Regional tension sharply escalated Sunday after the US bombed Iran's Fordo, Natanz and Isfahan nuclear facilities.

 The US attacks were the latest escalation in a US-backed Israeli military assault on Iran since June 13, prompting Tehran to launch retaliatory strikes on Israel.